hol-workshop/hol-workshop.github.io/gglab/step2.md

 ![](./files/pgsql/pg_6_1.png)

 You can download pre-created cloud-init file from **[here](./files/pgsql/ubuntu_ParkingData.sh)**.
-Download and save it as ubuntu_ParkingData.sh
+Download and save it as ubuntu_ParkingData.sh, How?
+Open the link in new tab, then choose "Raw" button and then "ctrl + s".
+Make sure to save these with correct extension **.sh** not txt!

 #### Upload cloud-init file

-Go to *Mangement tab* and choose cloud init script file and upload downloaded file to install postgresql database during your VM instance creation.
+Go to *Mangement tab* and **Choose cloud-init script file** and upload downloaded ubuntu_ParkingData.sh file, which will install postgresql database during your linux instance creation.

 ![](./files/pgsql/pg_6_2.png)